-Unilever's total plastic packaging footprint - virtually all of which is singleuse - has not been decreasing at all.
+Unilever's total

 OCTOBER 2023 A plastic-clogged river in Manila, the Philippines © Greenpeace / Jilson Tiu

 If Unilever genuinely aspires to a 'waste-free world', reusable packaging is the gold standard to achieve that.
 At its current rate, it will be the new millennium before that world is upon us.
 Unilever's PR machine tells a different story, coining the mantra 'Less plastic, better plastic, no plastic',69 and publicising its numerous refill trials.
 However, many of these trials have been criticised for being too small, short term, or only available in expensive malls that block low-income communities from accessing them.
-For example, in 2019, an 'All Things Hair Refillery' station lasted a few months at three locations in the Philippines, and over the next couple of years, similar initiatives were also short-lived in Singapore and Vietnam.
-In 2020, the company made 11 of its brands available at Saruga, an upmarket packagingfree store in Jakarta, to much fanfare.73 In 2021, the company introduced 'Smart Fill' stations for detergents in upmarket malls in India.
-Whilst Unilever's ads initially reported that the stations were dispensing 150L an hour, in 2022, staff at one of the stations told Reuters that their branch only sold around 10 bottles worth of product a day.
-Unilever also trialled refill stations in the UK and Ireland, selling seven of its brands for refill in a small selection of Asda and Co-op supermarkets, but there is nothing from the company to suggest that these have been extended either.
-The most encouraging shift towards real progress came recently, when it was announced that Unilever Indonesia had partnered with a startup called Alner to roll out refill stations in convenience stores and waste banks in Jakarta.78
+For example, in 2019, an 'All Things Hair Refillery' station lasted a few months at three locations in the Philippines,70 and over the next couple of years, similar initiatives were also short-lived in Singapore71 and Vietnam.72 In 2020, the company made 11 of its brands available at Saruga, an upmarket packagingfree store in Jakarta, to much fanfare.73 In 2021, the company introduced 'Smart Fill' stations for detergents in upmarket malls in India.74 Whilst Unilever's ads initially reported that the stations were dispensing 150L an hour,75 in 2022, staff at one of the stations told Reuters that their branch only sold around 10 bottles worth of product a day.76 Unilever also trialled refill stations in the UK and Ireland, selling seven of its brands for refill in a small selection of Asda and Co-op supermarkets, but there is nothing from the company to suggest that these have been extended either.77 The most encouraging shift towards real progress came recently, when it was announced that Unilever Indonesia had partnered with a startup called Alner to roll out refill stations in convenience stores and waste banks in Jakarta.78